pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 ## Why publish to conda forge

-There are many users, especially in the scientific ecosystem that use conda as their primary package manager / environment tool.
+There are many users, especially in the scientific Python ecosystem that use conda as their primary package manager / environment tool.
 Thus, having packages available to these users on the conda-forge channel is useful.
 In some cases packages on conda-forge can minimize dependency conflicts that can occur when mixing installations using pip and conda.
 This is particularly important for the spatial ecosystem.

 ## How publishing to conda-forge works